 Implications of the Motorcycle Crash

-If the vehicle was forced off the road by a negligent driver, the driver could face criminal and civil liability for failure to stop and render aid and for causing the collision.
+If the vehicle was forced off the road by a negligent driver in a hit-and-run collision, the driver could face criminal and civil liability for failure to stop and render aid and for causing the collision.
 Drivers all too often fail to keep a proper lookout for motorcycle riders in the lanes next to them before attempting a lane change.

 Improper Lane Changes